mjung5/online-news-prediction/analysis/bus.md

 In the model building section, we explore 4 unique models: OLS, logarithmic linear regression, random forest tree, and a boosted tree.
-These models are trained using cross validation on a training dataset that is 80% of the original dataset.
+These models are trained using cross validation on a training data set that is 70% of the original data set.
 These models are compared using metric scores from results of predictions on test set.

 Lastly, all summarizations and models are generated after splitting by